 Reduce Bloating: Boost Fiber

 Besides curbing your appetite, fiber can prevent that archenemy of the bikini-clad: constipation and bloating.
 By keeping you regular, a high-fiber diet may help your tummy look flatter.
-Just be careful about adding too much too quickly.
+Just be careful about adding too much too quickly and drink plenty of water.
 Some high-fiber foods, such as beans, can make bloating worse at first.
 Other sources of fiber include veggies, fruits, and whole grains.

 Reduce Bloating: Skip the Salt

 "Salt makes you bloat like a blowfish," Peeke warns.
 And the puffiness can last for days -- not a good thing when you're planning to debut your new bikini.
+The issue is actually water retntion, which is directly connected with salt intake.
 Cut back on salt by eating fresh foods instead of canned.
 Ask for the sauce on the side when you eat out.
 Another way to reduce bloating is to eat smaller meals throughout the day.